Backing up your configuration data for all your hosts from 10.6.6.x is the first step in upgrading from 10.6.6.x releases to 220.127.116.11.

 - Validate that the all-systems and all-systems-master-copy files were generated and that they contain the right hosts.

-- Edit the all-systems file to contain only the systems you are backing up.
+Edit the all-systems file to contain only the systems you are backing up.
 You can do this by using the all-systems-master-copy file as a reference, and then opening the all-systems file in an editor (such as vi) and modifying it to include only the systems you want to back up.
-RSA recommends that you comment out the hosts that you do not want to back up (add the number sign (#) to the beginning of the line that contains the host that will not be backed up).

 Here is an example of an all-systems-master-copy file:

-And here is an example of an all-systems file that could be used in the first backup session, where only the Security Analytics Server, ESA host, and Malware Analysis host are backed up:
+And here is an example of an all-systems file based on the all-systems-master-copy file that could be used in the first backup session:

 - Do not edit the all-systems-master-copy file.

-The get-all-systems.sh script generates a list of hosts that were defined in the Security Analytics user interface.
-Ensure that all hosts and services are provisioned properly.
+- The get-all-systems.sh script generates a list of hosts that were defined in the NetWitness Platform user interface.
+Make sure that all hosts and services are provisioned properly.
 If any hosts or services are not provisioned properly, they will not be backed up.
-RSA recommends that when you add hosts and services to Security Analytics, you use the Security Analytics user interface to ensure that they are provisioned properly.
+RSA recommends that when you add hosts and services to NetWitness Platform, you use the NetWitness Platform user interface to Msure that they are provisioned properly.
 However, if there are any hosts or services that were not defined in the user interface, you must add them to the all-systems file manually.

-At the end of the get-all-systems.sh script, the script will check for any differences between the systems that the Security Analytics Server has listed, and the ones for which the script was able to find all the required information.
-If any Node ID’s or system names are listed as missing, verify the existence of those systems, that their services are all running, and that they are properly communicating with the Security Analytics Server.
+- At the end of the get-all-systems.sh script, the script will check for any differences between the systems that the NetWitness Server has listed, and the ones for which the script was able to find all the required information.
+If any Node ID’s or system names are listed as missing, verify the existence of those systems, that their services are all running, and that they are properly communicating with the NetWitness Server.
 (Any Windows Legacy Collectors or AWS Cloud Collectors will not be added to the all-systems file, and may account for discrepancies.
 DO NOT add these items to the all-systems file manually.)

 RSA recommends that you run the ssh-propagate.sh script to automate sharing keys between the backup host and the host systems.